[NEW] MYDATAMANAGEMENT TO CLEAN UP YOUR OBSOLETE, UNUSED AND VOLUMINOUS DATA

 Microsoft Copilot data access secure

-The arrival of Copilot increases productivity, research and information access capabilities in the Microsoft 365 environment and therefore reinforces the need to properly govern and control data access within all Microsoft apps Teams, SharePoint, OneDrive, Outlook, and more.
+The arrival of the generative AI Microsoft Copilot increases productivity, research and information access capabilities in the Microsoft 365 environment and therefore reinforces the need to properly govern and control data access within all Microsoft apps Teams, SharePoint, OneDrive, Outlook, and more.

 Accurate management of access, rights and sharing seems essential before deploying Copilot AI to ensure that users only have access to appropriate data and avoid content oversharing.